 Here’s an example of one interesting niche REIT: the Mapletree Industrial Trust.
 Based in Singapore, they own logistics parks and warehouses across developing Asia.

 There are tons of different REITs and funds available all throughout the Asia-Pacific region and internationally.

-Property funds are common in countries that already have developed financial sectors such as Singapore, Australia and Japan.
-Although you can increasingly find real estate funds in frontier and emerging markets like Thailand, Cambodia, and Malaysia too.
+Property funds are common in countries that already have developed financial sectors including Korea, Australia and Japan.
+Although you can increasingly find real estate funds in frontier and emerging markets like Thailand, Malaysia, and the Philippines too.

-Most funds are rather general in nature.
-Yet others invest in a specific sector such as industrial commercial, or residential property.
+Most funds are rather general in nature, although some invest in a specific sector such as industrial, commercial, or residential property.

 Skip the Next Western Recession

 Learn the best places to invest - and where to avoid - by downloading our free Investment Cheat Sheet.